-An unbeatable walking adventure, Annapurna Circuit and Base Camp Trek -18 days takes you past the three major trekking destinations in the Annapurna Region.
+An unbeatable walking adventure, Annapurna Circuit and Base Camp Trek -18 days take you past the three major trekking destinations in the Annapurna Region.
 Walk the Annapurna Circuit, Ghorepani Poon Hill trail, and enter the Annapurna Base Camp.

 The trek across the classic Annapurna Circuit trail involves crossing one of the world's highest mountain passes, Thorung La Pass (5416m).
-Tread past the world's deepest gorge, the Kali Gandaki River gorge before heading down to Ghorepani.
+Tread past the world's deepest gorge, the Kali Gandaki River gorge, before heading down to Ghorepani.
 A hike up to Poon Hill lets you experience an incredible Himalayan sunrise.
 Visit the sanctuary of the gods at Annapurna Base Camp.
 Annapurna Sanctuary enclosed by Annapurna I (10th highest mountain in the world), Annapurna South, Hiunchuli, and Gangapurna is said to be the abode of the local gods.

 Experience diverse ethnic cultures and landscapes.
 The high and arid mountain villages of Chame, Pisang, Braga, and Manang are inhabited by Manages who practice Tibetan Buddhism.
 The Thakkalis populate the Kali Gandaki river valley, while the hardy Gurungs and Magars live in the middle hills.
-From alpine forests to arid and deep canyons, from dusty valleys to lush green forests and terraced fields; you will walk through it all.
+From alpine forests to arid and deep canyons, from dusty valleys to lush green forests and terraced fields, you will walk through it all.

 |Day 1||Drive from Kathmandu (1,400m/4,592ft) to Chame (2,660m/8,725ft)|